thijsw/eddy-editor/README.md

 The `v-model` value is an HTML string.
 On first render the editor is seeded with that string; every edit emits an updated HTML string back.

-The default toolbar (bold, italic, underline, strikethrough, headings, lists) renders automatically.
+The default toolbar (bold, italic, underline, strikethrough, link, headings, lists) renders automatically.
 All built-in plugins are included unless you override them via the `plugins` prop.

 ## Custom toolbar